Kyle Koch

-Kyle Koch (born December 10, 1984) is a former professional Canadian football offensive linemen who played in the Canadian Football League.
+Kyle Koch (born December 10, 1984) is a Canadian former professional football offensive linemen who played in the Canadian Football League.
 He played CIS Football for the McMaster Marauders.
 He was originally signed by the Winnipeg Blue Bombers as an undrafted free agent in 2007.
 From 2009-2012, Koch played with the Edmonton Eskimos.
 On September 10, 2013, Koch signed with the Toronto Argonauts.
 On May 16, 2014, Koch retired from Canadian football.